top of page

 Left handed Ibanez models that received the Lo-TRS II were the Korean-made 1994-1999 RG470L, the 1998-2004 S470L, and the 1997-2000 JEM555L.

 This unit appears to have earned a consistent bad reputation with Ibanez players for its cheapness and apparent trouble staying in tune.
-Who actually made this?
+What factory in Korea actually made this?

 SLT-101